-The teachers should know that Embrace is a watch that monitors for possible tonic-clonic seizures.
+The teachers should know that Embrace2 is a watch that monitors for possible tonic-clonic seizures.
 They should know how it works, and that your child will always have to have their phone with them.
 You can provide them with this article: How Embrace Works

-Embrace uses the lights on its cover to communicate.
+Embrace2 uses the lights on its cover to communicate.
 It’s very important that your child knows what they mean.
 In case both of you need a little refresher, sit together and check the cheat sheet in the Alert App under the tab More > Tips and Tutorials > Embrace LED Light Guide

 Having someone close by to help your child is very important.
 At school, this could be a teacher or the school nurse.
 First, ask them if they are comfortable assisting, and if so, make sure they are prepared and know exactly what they need to do.
 You can even print out or email them this Guide for Caregivers.

 If your child gets a new teacher, changes schools, or needs to update their Caregiver in the Alert App for whatever reason, activating and deactivating them is easy to do.

 A little preparation can go a long way, and we hope these tips set you up for a successful fresh start.